edgedb/edgedb/docs/stdlib/generic.rst

     :index: find strpos strstr position array

-    A polymorphic function to find index of an element in a sequence.
+    Returns the index of a given sub-value in a given value.

-    When the *haystack* is :eql:type:`str` or :eql:type:`bytes`, return the index of the first occurrence of *needle* in it.
+    When *haystack* is a :eql:type:`str` or a :eql:type:`bytes` value, the function will return the index of the first occurrence of *needle* in it.

-    When the *haystack* is an :eql:type:`array`, return the index of the first occurrence of the specific *needle* element.
+    When *haystack* is an :eql:type:`array`, this will return the index of the the first occurrence of the element passed as *needle*.
 For :eql:type:`array` inputs it is also possible to provide an optional *from_pos* argument to specify the position from which to start the search.

     If the *needle* is not found, return ``-1``.